Using the JAWS Screen Reader To Test Web Accessibility

 Accessibility testing has two primary goals:

-- To ensure that content works well for all users, regardless of their abilities or the technologies they use to browse the internet.
+- To ensure content works well for all users, regardless of their abilities or the technologies they use to browse the internet.

-Building Your Strategy for Digital Accessibility Testing
+Build Your Strategy for Digital Accessibility Testing with AudioEye

 Ready to see AudioEye in action?